 - Productizing services (defining recurring packages for service work in a similar fashion).

-Innovation isn’t necessarily a key for building a recurring revenue stream.
-I do expect reliability and solid processes, great customer service, things like that.
+Innovation isn’t necessarily a key to building a recurring revenue stream.
+I do expect reliability and solid processes, great customer service, and things like that.
 But, bad work quality is definitely a no-go.